Station wagon: Japan

 The first Japanese station wagon was the 1961 Isuzu Bellel four-door wagon, based on a compact sedan chassis.
 This was followed by the 1963 Mazda Familia, 1966 Toyota Corolla, 1967 Isuzu Florian, 1969 Mitsubishi Galant, 1973 Mitsubishi Lancer and 1974 Honda Civic wagons.
-However, Japanese manufacturers did not build station wagons in large volumes until recently.
+However, Japanese manufacturers did not build station wagons in large volumes until the 1980s when the body style, along with SUVs and minivans, boomed in popularity as leisure vehicles.

 Models marketed as passenger station wagons in export markets were often sold as utilitarian "van" models in the home market.
-Some were not updated for consecutive generations in a model's life in Japan.
-For example, a sedan might have a model life of four years, but the wagon was not updated for up to eight years (such as the Toyota Corolla wagon built from 1979 until 1987) and the 1987-1996 Mazda Capella wagon).
-Station wagons remain popular in Japan, although they are in slow decline as the SUVs and minivans have taken over a large portion of this market.
-Several Japanese compact MPVs such as Toyota Prius α take elements from older station wagons while being more in line with their corresponding category.
+Some were not updated in a model's life in Japan for consecutive generations.
+For example, a sedan might have a model life of four years, but the wagon was not updated for up to eight years (such as the Toyota Corolla wagon built from 1979 until 1987 and the 1987–1996 Mazda Capella wagon).
+Station wagons remain popular in Japan, although they are in slow decline as the SUVs and minivans have taken over a large portion of this market since the 2000s, with manufacturers replacing their station wagons with equivalent hatchbacks or crossover SUVs (i.e., Subaru replaced the wagon with the hatchback for their third-generation Impreza range).
+Several Japanese compact MPVs such as Subaru Exiga and Toyota Prius α take elements from older station wagons while being more in line with their corresponding category.

 Korea

-South Korean manufacturers do not have a strong tradition in producing station wagons.
-The first station wagon by the South Korean manufacturer was released way back in 1995 as the Hyundai Avante Touring (Lantra Sportswagon), followed in early 1996 as the Kia Pride station wagon.
-Daewoo Motor followed suit a year later with the first-generation Nubira.
+South Korean manufacturers do not have a strong tradition of producing station wagons.
+The first station wagon by the South Korean manufacturer was released in 1995 as the Hyundai Avante Touring (Lantra Sportswagon), followed in early 1996 as the Kia Pride station wagon.
+Daewoo Motors followed a year later with the first-generation Nubira.

-South Korean manufacturer Kia produce both the Cee'd and Optima station wagons designated as Sportswagons with sister company Hyundai offering station wagon versions of the i30 and i40.
+South Korean manufacturer Kia produces both the Cee'd and Optima station wagons designated as Sportswagons with sister company Hyundai offering station wagon versions of the i30 and i40.

 Australia

-The first Australian-designed car was built in 1948 but locally designed station wagons did not appear until nine years later when the 1957 Holden FE was introduced.
+The first Australian-designed car was built in 1948, but locally designed station wagons did not appear until nine years later when the 1957 Holden FE was introduced.
 Holden's main competitor, the Ford Falcon (XK) introduced wagon models in 1960.

-Ford and Holden produced wagon models based on each generation of their large sedan platforms until 2010.
+Ford and Holden produced wagon models based on each generation of their large sedans until 2010.
 Other wagons produced in Australia include the smaller Toyota Camry and Mitsubishi Magna.
-The Ford and Holden wagons were usually built on a longer wheelbase than their sedan counterparts, until the introduction of the Holden Commodore (VE) which switched to sharing the sedan's shorter wheelbase.
+The Ford and Holden wagons were usually built on a longer wheelbase than their sedan counterparts until the introduction of the Holden Commodore (VE), which switched to sharing the sedan's wheelbase.

-Ford ceased production of wagons in Australia when the Ford Falcon (BF) ended production in 2010, largely due to the declining station wagon and large car market, but also following the 2004 introduction and sales success of the Ford Territory SUV.
+Ford ceased production of wagons in Australia when the Ford Falcon (BF) ended production in 2010, primarily due to the declining station wagon and large car market, but also following the 2004 introduction and sales success of the Ford Territory SUV.
 Production of wagons in Australia ceased in 2017 when the Holden Commodore (VF) ended production.